-Macau, while also a Special Administrative Region of China that shares many structural similarities with its close neighbor, Hong Kong, offers U.S. suppliers a market with distinct characteristics and opportunities.
+Macau is also a Special Administrative Region of China that shares many structural similarities with its close neighbor Hong Kong, yet offers U.S. suppliers a market with distinct characteristics and opportunities.
 In this Guide, Macau is treated under each chapter following Hong Kong, with emphasis placed on those areas where the business climate diverges.

 Macau enjoys significant autonomy: Formerly a Portuguese colony, Macau became a Special Administrative Region (SAR) of the People's Republic of China (PRC) upon reversion to China on December 20, 1999.
 Macau maintains a high degree of autonomy except in foreign affairs and defense, and retains its own currency, laws, and border controls.
 Macau does not use common law, but uses code law patterned on the Portuguese system.

-Macau’s GDP grew by 21.1 percent (quarter-to-quarter) in the third quarter of 2011.
+Macau’s GDP grew by 9.9 percent in 2012.
 Like Hong Kong, Macau is a free port with low taxation.
-Since liberalizing the gaming industry in 2002, industry experts calculate that Macau has received US$8.4 billion in U.S. foreign direct investment in the gaming industry (through 2011), spurring visitors and consumption.
+Since liberalizing the gaming industry in 2002, industry experts calculate that Macau has received US$9.0 billion in U.S. foreign direct investment in the gaming industry (through 2012), spurring visitors and consumption.
 Other recent growth areas include finance, insurance, construction, real estate, and retail.
 Macau’s exports include textiles, garments, toys, electronics, and footwear.
 The main export market is the United States, while imports originate primarily from mainland China and Hong Kong.

 Macau’s Key Characteristics: Rapid growth in tourism and inbound investment.